 For an overview of the benefits of the xMatters mobile app, the features it offers, and how to set up and customize the app on your devices, see Ready, set, xMatters mobile app.

 If you're just getting started and are not quite sure about how to download and install the app on your device, be sure to check out the following tutorial videos that walk you through the process:

 You can also refer to the online help topic, Get the xMatters mobile app, for step-by-step instructions to download the app, and to log in using your host name or by scanning a QR code.

 What's my host name?

-The trickiest part of getting the app up and running is logging in with the host name of your xMatters deployment.
-The host name is the URL that you use to access the xMatters web user interface, without the "http://" or "https://".
+To log into the app, you need to enter your xMatters hostname.
+The hostname is the URL that you use to access the xMatters web user interface, without the "http://" or "https://".

 Using the mobile app

 If you experience problems when you're using the xMatters mobile app, there are a couple of things you can try before you resort to filing a support ticket.
 These tasks may seem simple, but you'd be surprised how many times they do the trick: